All submissions must be send to a least one Co-Editor in chief.

 Should you be interested in a submission, contact the Managing Editor with the subject matter and titles of the proposed book for review.

-Articles should be between 250 and 1200 words, depending on the type of post.
-Please note that the word counts are inclusive of footnotes.
+Articles should be between 250 and 800 words, depending on the type of post.
 Footnotes should be limited to no more than 15 in total.

 An abstract of not more than 50 words, for use in social media and publicity materials, should be included followed by six keywords at the beginning of an article.